-There is a body of literature and research (Murray, 1996; Ethie: et al, 1995; Dore, 1993; Sheppard, 1993) which points to those suffering mental illness having impaired social performance and disproportionately conflictual relationships.
+There is a body of literature and research (Murray, 1996; Ethie et al, 1995; Dore, 1993; Sheppard, 1993) which points to those suffering riental illness having impaired social performance and disproportionately conflictual relationships.
 Parenting may be adversely affected.
 Ethier et a (1995), for instance, found that clinically depressed mothers were more likely to speak less often to children, enforce obedience unilaterally and react in more hostile and irritable fashion.
-Murray (1996) produced similar findings a social disadvantage, relationship problems with children and the latte having increased levels of behaviour difficulties.
+Murray (1996) produced similar findings of social disadvantage, relationship problems with children and the latter having increased levels of behaviour difficulties.

-A small study of parents who use mental health services (Hugn an and Phillips, 1993) showed that all thought their relationships with their children had suffered at some point.
+A small study of parents who use mental health services (Hugh an and Phillips, 1993) showed that all thought their relationships with their children had suffered at some point.
 It is generally held that parental mental illness is a risk factor in respect of child abuse (Sheppard 1993).
-Forthcoming research into serious injuries sustained by children under 24 months sugjests many parents had poor mental health (Dale, Green and Fellows, forth toming) though a formal diagnosis of mental illness was relatively rare.
-Research (cited in Dore, 1993) which has inquired into causal relationships between parental illness and abuse has produced mixed findings
+Forthcom ng research into serious injuries sustained by children under 24 months sug jests many parents had poor mental health (Dale, Green and Fellows, forth coming) though a formal diagnosis of mental illness was relatively rare.
+Research (cited in Dore, 1993) which has inquired into causal relationships between parental mental illness and abuse has produced mixed findings